Writing Deadlines: The Unlikely Secret to Creative Freedom

 Planning for a writing deadline

-As I plan for student deadlines, I always make room for thinking and idea development.
+As I plan for student deadlines, I always make room for thinking and idea development for the writing project.
 We draft.
 Then we take several passes at the writing to revise.

 I realized early in my teaching career that most students were going to spend about the same amount of time on a first draft whether they wrote it in one speed session the night before it was due or spaced it out over several days.
 Most students didn’t take the time to revise, because they didn’t know how or there wasn’t time after an all-nighter.